BeelanMX/scrapCFEBot/scrapperFunctions/readme.md

 ** Description **

-You can use this function to write a file and save ir wherever you want.
+You can use this function to write a file and save it wherever you want.
 This function works with [File System](https://nodejs.org/api/fs.html 'File System').

 ** Parameters **